datarobot-oss/custom-models-action/README.md

 > For example, you add a model definition with a training dataset, make a commit, and push to the remote.
 > Then, you immediately delete the model definition, make a commit, and push to the remote.
 > The training data upload action may begin after model deletion, resulting in an error.
+> To avoid this scenario, wait for an action's execution to complete before pushing new commits or merging new pull requests to the remote repository.

 ## Custom Model Action Commit Information in DataRobot